People

 Wheelbarrow Books

-Amaya Aten is a junior majoring in Comparative Cultures and Politics as well as Arts and Humanities; she also plans to minor in Political Economy.
-Originally from Ferndale, Michigan, Amaya grew up narrating short stories, poems, and her imagination’s contents for her mother to transcribe before she was literate.
-She hopes to dive deeper into how language, specifically those from the arts, works to create meaning and act on our world.
-Amaya is ecstatic to intern with the Center for Poetry and work with Wheelbarrow Books to spread and comprehend the power of poetry.
+Amaya Aten is a senior pursuing a dual degree in Comparative Cultures & Politics and Arts & Humanities with a minor in Political Economy.
+Initially from Ferndale, Michigan, Amaya loved the arts.
+They were embedded within her childhood, narrating short stories, poems, and her imagination’s contents for her mother to transcribe before she was literate.
+Amaya is ecstatic to intern with the Center for Poetry and work with Wheelbarrow Books again to spread the power of poetry.

 Center for Poetry